 A Family Owned and Operated Small Business:

 When you shop at Angel & Vilma Delgadillo's Original Route 66 Gift Shop you are supporting a family owned and operated small business.
 Not only are we the very first little store to carry Route 66 themed items, we are still a very small family-run business.
 Angel and Vilma still own the store and are involved in the business but their daughters, Mirna and Clarissa, and son-in-law, Mauricio manage the store.
 If you come to the store, you can see how really small we are!
-But if you have never been to our store and are considering ordering online, please know that we are a small business and you will be getting personal service by our staff so if you have any questions, just ask.
+If you are considering ordering online, please know that because we are a small business, you will be getting personal service by our staff so if you have any questions, just ask.
 We have real people here to help you!

 Our Made in USA Mission:

 Our online store consists entirely of made in the U.S.A. products.
 We know how hard it is to find products made in the United States so we are trying to do our part to give our customers an easy place to shop online for Made in the U.S.A.
 Route 66 gifts.

 In our store in Seligman, we serve a clientele from all over the world.
 For years we have heard our international customers ask for made in the U.S.A. products.
 They have traveled very far to come to the United States to visit us and our Route 66 small-town culture.
 They want to take back souvenirs that are actually from here.
 It made sense to us!
 So we have been making a concerted effort to find more and more USA made products for our gift shop.
 If we can encourage our vendors to provide us with made in the USA products and our vendors encourage their manufacturers that there is a market for more made in the USA products, we can accomplish change!

 No, we do NOT sell burgers!
 (The Snow Cap Connection):